How to build an email marketing strategy that elevates the customer experience

 The most important thing to know about goals is that you need enough data to determine whether or not they’re working.
 Your email marketing strategy should walk a fine line between sticking with a plan long enough to live out its potential and changing that goal at the right time, only when you’ve tested enough to know it’s time for a change.

-3. Choose the right email marketing tools
+3. Choose the right B2C tools

-5. Build an email list
+4. Build an email list

 Email marketing is alive and well because it’s where your brand gets attention after getting permission.
 Your email list is one of your marketing team’s most valuable assets because you own it—and no algorithm switch-up can take that away from you.